cxhiggins/search-vis/README.md

 ## Releases

-So far, I have only developed visualization software for BFS, but others should be coming soon!
+So far, I have only developed visualization software for BFS and DFS, but others should be coming soon!